 While all participants included in this total self-identified as a CHW during registration, they were not all certified CHWs.
-This total includes non-certified CHWs, expired CHWs, and workers in fields that closely align with the work of CHWs.
+This total includes non-certified CHWs, CHWs with expired certification and professionals in fields whose work closely align with the work of CHWs.

-Certified training programs provided 87 in-person and distance learning continuing education opportunities for CHWIs in 2022, offering 290 CHWI contact hours.
+Certified training programs provided 87 in-person and distance learning continuing education opportunities for CHWIs in 2022, offering 290 CHWI continuing education hours.
 A total of 820 certified CHWIs attended these courses in 2022.
-This total includes CHWIs whose certifications expired and CHWIs who completed multiple in-person and distance learning continuing education courses for CHWIs.
-Appendix C. Certified Continuing Education for shows additional information about certified continuing education for CHWIs provided in 2022.
+This total includes CHWIs whose certifications expired and CHWIs who completed multiple inperson and distance learning continuing education courses for CHWIs.
+Appendix C shows additional information about continuing education training courses for CHWIs provided in 2022.